GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

   background-color: #141414;
 }
 ```
-At this point, you should see the styles refelected in your browser window -- the background color should be black.
+If you already have your local code rendering in the browser, then refresh the window (CTRL + R).
+At this point, you should see the styles you've just written refelected in your browser window -- the background color should be black.
+If you do not see the changes in the web browser, save your code (CTRL + S) and refresh the page again.

 Now, we need to center the input tag and button in the browser window.
 There are a couple ways we can accomplish this; but for the sake of simplicity we will use [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 It's best practice to place the `display: flex;` property on the parent element.
 In this case, its the element with the `.container` class.
 Nested inside are two child elements, `input-container` and `output-container`.
 We want these elements centered on the page, so first apply `flex-direction: column;` to the parent element so that the `input-container` and `output-container` stack on top each other like blocks -- the default behavior is `flex-direction: row;`.
 Then, flexbox provides two properties that make centering simple: `align-items: center;` and `justify-content: center;`.